Frequently Asked Questions

 In order to receive honors in HSSP, you must enroll in HSSP 99d and write an HSSP senior thesis.
 The thesis must be defended before a committee of three: two HSSP faculty members (one is advisor) and one professor from outside of the HSSP program.
 To qualify for honors courses, students must have a 3.25 overall GPA or a 3.5 GPA in HSSP courses.
-Students wanting to do honors should contact their adviser or a faculty member during the second semester of their junior.
+Students wanting to pursue honors should contact the HSSP Undergraduate Advising Head, their HSSP adviser or a faculty member during the second semester of their Junior year.

 Does it matter which course I take to fulfill the biology core requirement?

 Yes.
 For the HSSP bachelor of arts or minor degree, BIO 14a, 15b, 16a or BIO 42b will fulfill that core science requirement.
 For the HSSP bachelor of science degree, only BIO 42b fulfills the HSSP Core Science Requirement .
 The course used to fulfill either the HSSP BA or BS Core Science Requirement must be taken at Brandeis University.
 Please note ~ All accompanying labs must be satisfactorily completed in order for any of these courses to count toward any HSSP Degree Requirement.